janet-lang/janet/README.md

 the dynamic linker, `-ldl`, if one wants to be able to load dynamic modules.
 If there is no need for dynamic modules, add the define `-DJANET_NO_DYNAMIC_MODULES` to the compiler options.

+See the [Embedding Section](https://janet-lang.org/capi/embedding.html) on the website for more information.

 ## Examples